B3 >> BCANZ home · Search database · Browse database

 General comments:

 Landcare Research (2016d) - the merits of attempting to establish the sawfly again have been considered.
-The initial step was to check release sites once more (see details under "Establishment").
+The initial step was to check release sites once more [see details in 'Establishment' section].
 It is recommended that there are no further releases as vespid wasps likely to be a limiting factor in New Zealand.

-Landcare Research (2018g) - further releases will be made with new material sourced from Serbia (see details under "Release details"), with steps taken to ensure that wasps don't impact on the newly released sawflies, although it is thought this is not a key reason for the poor establishment previously, since the larvae readily ooze haemolymph when threatened, which deters predators.
+Landcare Research (2018g) - further releases will be made with new material sourced from Serbia [see details in 'Release details' section], with steps taken to ensure that wasps don't impact on the newly released sawflies, although it is thought this is not a key reason for the poor establishment previously, since the larvae readily ooze haemolymph when threatened, which deters predators.
 The sawfly population in Serbia may have a better climate match with New Zealand than earlier introductions.

 References